 Are you planning a trip to Venice for the first time and don’t know what to expect?
 Keep scrolling to check out my top Venice travel tips for tourists!

 That’s so exciting!
-There is nowhere else like Venice and the city packs tons of history and beauty in between its canals.
+There is nowhere else like Venice, and the city packs tons of history and beauty between its canals.

-People from around the world know St Mark’s Square and the Grand Canal even if they’ve never visited.
+People worldwide know St Mark’s Square and the Grand Canal even if they’ve never visited.
 Venice is just so cinematic and so iconic!

-It’s essential that you brush up on the top Venice travel tips for first-timers to make the most out of your vacation.
-Visiting a city with water instead of roads and a heap of other quirky traits is not like visiting anywhere else.
+You must brush up on the top Venice travel tips for first-timers to make the most out of your vacation.
+Visiting a city with water instead of roads and a heap of other quirky traits is unlike visiting anywhere else.

 Lucky for you, this guide lays out all the essential tips for Venice that all newbies should know.
 It includes all the best attractions and logistical Venice tourist information so you will have a stress-free, enjoyable trip.